 Voyager 2 sent back unlimited data on Neptune’s atmosphere, rings, magnetosphere, Triton, and new moons!
 Voyager 2 was able to discover six new small satellites orbiting Neptune.
 These moons were Despina, Galatea, Larissa, Thalassa, Naiad, and Proteus.

-Six more moons were found later in 2002, 2003 and 2013 bringing Neptune’s total moons to 14.
+Six more moons were found later in 2002, 2003, and 2013, bringing Neptune’s total moons to 14.
 Voyager was able to photograph Proteus, Nereid, and Triton.
 Observations of Triton proved to be a huge success.
-The probe discovered Triton to be geologically active with nitrogen ice cryovolcanos or geysers active throughout its surface.
-Voyager 2 also found polar caps as well as a thin atmosphere of nitrogen ice particles.
+The probe discovered Triton to be geologically active with nitrogen ice cryo-volcanos or geysers active throughout its surface.
+Voyager 2 also found polar caps and a thin atmosphere of nitrogen ice particles.

 The mantle is rich in water, ammonia, and methane.
-This mixture is a hot, dense, and highly electrically conductive fluid sometimes referred too as a water–ammonia ocean.
-Scientists believe conditions may contribute to methane decomposes into diamond crystals that rain downwards like hailstones at a depths of 7,000 km.
+This mixture is a hot, dense, and highly electrically conductive fluid sometimes referred to as a water–ammonia ocean.
+Scientists believe conditions may contribute to methane decomposing into diamond crystals that rain downwards like hailstones at depths of 7,000 km.
 Sounds fun, right?

 Moons of Neptune

 The most spectacular feature of Triton is its active cryovolcanic geysers.
-These geysers erupt in plumes up to 8 km high, steadily for nearly up to a year, driven by the sublimation of nitrogen ice.
-Sublimation is the transition of matter directly from the solid state of matter into the gaseous state of matter, without passing through the intermediate liquid phase.
+These geysers erupt in plumes up to 8 km high, steadily for nearly a year, driven by the sublimation of nitrogen ice.
+Sublimation is the transition of matter directly from the solid state of matter into the gaseous state of matter without passing through the intermediate liquid phase.